 Do walnuts have more magnesium than other nuts?

 Actually, almonds have the highest magnesium content as compared to other common nuts.
-Only cashews and pine nuts have a similar magnesium content to almonds, providing 18% and 17% of the required daily intake, respectively.
+Only cashews and pine nuts have a similar magnesium content to almonds, providing 18% and 17% of the required daily intake per serving, respectively.

 However, hazelnuts, peanuts, walnuts, pecans, pistachios, and macadamia nuts are also magnesium-rich foods.